jakobrun/ftw-api/README.md

 deploy: git push heroku master

 ## TODO
+* Make shure that user can only edit there own food
 * Create user table
 * Connect facebook login to user table